 If you’re ready to add farming to your resume but don’t know where to start, here are the first 10 questions you need to answer to get your farm business off and in the ground.

-Yes, and it was proved at Somerton Tanks Farm, the first US testbed for the SPIN-Farming system.
+Yes, that is the SPIN benchmark used in our training, and it was proved at Somerton Tanks Farm, the first US test bed for the SPIN-Farming system.
 Here is a state government funded study that outlines the economics.
-And since SPIN farmers think in feet, not acres, a half- acre is about 20,000 square feet.
+And since SPIN farmers think in feet, not acres, a half- acre is about 20,000 square feet, the size of many suburban backyards.

 Exactly how much money can I make as a SPIN farmer?

-In just the few short years that SPIN-Farming has been on the scene, the marketplace has greatly expanded and become much more sophisticated.
-According to the USDA, direct marketing of local foods, especially in urban areas, has become a $1.2 billion industry.
+Over the years that SPIN-Farming has been on the scene, the marketplace has greatly expanded and become much more sophisticated.
+According to the USDA, direct marketing of local foods, especially in urban areas, has become a $8 billion+ industry.
 The resurgent interest in food is creating markets for exotic crops that have never been offered commercially.
 This gives SPIN farmers increased pricing power and an infinite set of opportunities to differentiate themselves and strengthen their market positions because artisanal niches limit competition.
-SPIN's $100 gross per standard size bed benchmark is being broken in many geographical areas.
-To determine a conservative estimate of income from a sub-acre plot, use this calculator.
+SPIN’s $100 gross per standard size bed benchmark is being broken in many geographical areas.
+To determine a conservative estimate of income from a backyard-size plot, use this calculator.

 What are SPIN-Farming’s margins?